Pur3-MAlice/seasonality/README.md

 ### **Typography**:
 To find my fonts i used thsi website: https://www.elegantthemes.com/blog/design/best-google-fonts.
 I went with Playfair Display and Monserrat, for a modern playful feel that would give the website levity.

-# **Building Process**
+# **Agile Development Process**
-  Using a Kanban Board system.
-And Something similar to sprints.
+Using a Kanban Board system

-  When it came to actually putting my Database Schema into reality a few things changed.
-Such as Saved and Categories.
-Plus I figured out I would need to make a model purely for the rating system I wanted to put in place.
-MVP this could just be likes, but to differentiate from the base of this project (which was taken from Code Insitutes 'Django Blog App') I wanted to add in this rating system that would calculate a recipes' popularity.
-This would also be the building block of the carousels on the recipe search page.
-I plan to have 'Diet' and even 'Season' Caraousels on the recipe search page so that site users can easily see recipes, the rating system will determine which recipes show up on these carousels.
-Or So I Plan...
-(Famous last words of a coder).
+# **Future development**
+1. I think that the ability to like and reply to other comments in the future would be a good addition to the site based on its aims.
+1. For the user to be able to develop more than one list of favourites, like playlists of recipes.
+1. I would also like for the users to be able to report recipes and comments to admin, or have a way of getting in touch with admin for site regulation.

+The future development of this project would also to improve the user's inputs and needs.
+By changing the ingridient list to a checkbox list.
+Editing the serv's per recipe and then editing the ingridient amounts.
+Adding in cook time and cook complexity too.
+Overall just improving the user's ability to adapt a recipe on the site to their own needs.
 # **Features**
-## **Site Navigation**
+### **Site Navigation**

+### **Signin/up Register Pages**

+### **Community Guidelines**

+### **Main Page Content**

 ### **Add/Update Recipe Forms**

 ![add recipe](/documents/features/add-recipe.png)

 ![update recipe](/documents/features/update-recipe.png)

+Form Errors

 As described in the testing below - more errors are tried and tested with these forms and the other forms on the website.